mingolucky/MeowKit/README.md

 #### Possible Issues & Solutions

 ##### a.
-Black powder
+Laser char
-- The black powder comes from laser-cut honeycomb cardboard edges; it is harmless.
+- The black residue on the edges of the laser-cut honeycomb cardboard is harmless.
-  - Avoid direct contact with the cardboard edges.
+  - Avoid direct contact with the cut edges.
-  - If your hands get dusty, wash them before handling the device.
+  - If any dust gets on your hands, simply wash them before handling the device.

 ##### b.
 Shipping and handling
 - During transport, the battery may be discharged or the back cover may become loose.